Priyanka5Jinka/Work-Related-Fatality-Study-An-In-depth-Analysis-using-Python-and-MySQL/README.md

 About the project: The Work-Related Fatality Study is a comprehensive analysis of fatal incidents that occurred in various workplaces.
 The project aims to examine and understand the factors contributing to work-related fatalities, identify trends and patterns, and provide insights to improve workplace safety measures.
 Columns:

+The data consists of the incidanta that occured from the period 23/06/2009 to 02/01/2017.

 1. ID: This column represents a unique identifier assigned to each incident.
 It helps in distinguishing and referencing specific incidents in the dataset.

 2. Incident Date: This column records the date when the fatal incident occurred.
 It provides a chronological timeline for analyzing the incidents over a specific period.